MyNixOS website logo

 Rectangle Nested Lists.

-A tool to rectangle a nested list, that is to convert it into a tibble.
+A tool to rectangle a nested list, that is to convert it into a 'tibble'.
 This is done automatically or according to a given specification.
-A common use case is for nested lists coming from parsing JSON files or the JSON response of REST APIs.
-It is supported by the 'vctrs' package and therefore offers a wide support of vector types.
+A common use case is for nested lists coming from parsing 'JSON' files, or the 'JSON' responses of 'REST' 'APIs'.
+'Rectangling' uses the 'vctrs' package, and therefore offers a wide support of vector types.

 tibblify